-Mountain Crest Capital LLC and Chardan Capital Markets, LLC will purchase, pursuant to a written purchase agreement with us, the private units for an aggregate purchase price of \$1,850,000 (or \$2,000,000 if the underwriters' over-allotment option is exercised in full) from us, of which 135,000 private units (or 142,500 if the underwriters' over-allotment option is exercised in full) will be purchased by Mountain Crest Capital LLC and 50,000 private units (or 57,500 if the underwriters' over-allotment option is exercised in full) will be purchased by Chardan Capital Markets, LLC.
+Mountain Crest Capital LLC and Chardan Capital Markets, LLC will purchase, pursuant to a written purchase agreement with us, the private units for an aggregate purchase price of \$1,850,000 (or \$2,000,000 if the underwriters' over-allotment option is exercised in full) will be purchased by Mountain Crest Capital LLC and 50,000 private units (or 57,500 if the underwriters' over-allotment option is exercised in full) will be purchased by Chardan Capital Markets, LLC.
 These purchases will take place on a private placement basis simultaneously with the consummation of this offering.
 The private units are identical to the units sold in this offering.
 Additionally, Mountain Crest Capital LLC and Chardan Capital Markets, LLC have agreed not to transfer, assign or sell any of the private units or underlying securities (except to the same permitted transferees as the insider shares and provided the transferees agree to the same terms and restrictions as the permitted transferees of the insider shares must agree to, each as described above) until the completion of our initial business combination.